-When in a stationary position, the total weight of the tent, the occupants and any other gear inside should never be more than the “general rule” of three times the vehicle manufacturer’s maximum load rating for the vehicle.
-See example below.
+In a stationary position, it’s crucial to follow the general rule of keeping the total weight of the tent, occupants, and any gear within three times the vehicle manufacturer’s maximum load rating.
+For example:

 It’s essential to be aware of exceptions and guidelines provided by responsible roof rack manufacturers so staying up-to-date with the latest information on their websites is crucial and load ratings should never exceed those outlined by the vehicle manufacturer.

 Roof top tents provide a convenient way to explore Australia’s stunning landscapes while avoiding the ground-level inconveniences.
 However, understanding the load ratings of your vehicle and roof rack system is paramount for a safe and unforgettable adventure.
 Always prioritise safety, and you’ll be well on your way to embracing the beauty of the great outdoors from the comfort of your rooftop oasis.

 - OR – On Road, or bitumen, sealed roads allowance

 - OFR – Off Road, Dirt, Unsealed, Sand etc allowance